 Geogard 221 is our best selling liquid broad spectrum preservative and it is ECOCERT approved for use in natural and organic formulas.
 It is added to the aqueous phase of the formula, or can be blended in right at the end.
 Keep your formula in a pH range of 2-7 for best results.

 It is dehydroacetic acid based.
 Ingredients are: dehydroacetic acid and benzyl alcohol in liquid form

-How to use: 0.2 - 2% added to the aqueous phase
+Usage rate: 0.2 - 2% added to the aqueous phase.
+It is water soluble.

 Geogard 221 will be the preservative I most commonly recommend to people.